Taciones/Web_Downloader/README.txt

  - The snippet above will write all the URLs in one new file.
 Line per Line with all the URLs.
 -----------------------------------------------------------------------

-Now you can follow the steps inside the Jupiter notebook to make use of application.
+Now you should on the terminal you should go to the folder where you downloaded this code
+type:
+python3 web_downloader.py -u urls.txt -o images/santa